Invariance principle for fragmentation processes derived from conditioned stable Galton-Watson trees: The coding of Galton--Watson trees and their fragmentation

 The procedure just described to obtain the Prim ordering is known as Prim's algorithm (or Prim-Jarn\'ik algorithm); see \cite{Prim}.
 This algorithm associates to any properly weighted graph its unique minimum spanning tree.
-In practice, one could also consider that $\mathbf{w}$ is a sequence of i.i.d.\ positive random variables such that they are all distinct a.s.\ and independent of the tree.
+In practice, one could also consider that $\mathbf{w}$ is a sequence of i.i.d.\ positive random variables such that they are all distinct a.s.
 See Figure \ref{Fig1} for an illustration of the previous orderings of the vertices in a tree.